Mallick17/AWS-ECS/README.md

 After migration, when you update your service with a new task definition:

 1. ECS launches green tasks (with the new revision), attaches them to green target group.
-2. **Optionally**: Test requests matching your test listener rule (header/path) will hit green; all other traffic still hits blue[1].
+2. **Optionally**: Test requests matching your test listener rule (header/path) will hit green; all other traffic still hits blue.
-3. When green passes health checks, ECS rewires the ALB listener to send all production traffic to the green target group instantly (atomic switch—no downtime)[1][2][6].
+3. When green passes health checks, ECS rewires the ALB listener to send all production traffic to the green target group instantly (atomic switch—no downtime).
 4. After **bake time**, if no alarms trigger and green stays healthy, ECS removes blue tasks.
-5. If there’s a problem during bake time, ECS can instantaneously switch traffic back to blue (rollback)[1][6].
+5. If there’s a problem during bake time, ECS can instantaneously switch traffic back to blue (rollback).

 ## 7️⃣ Health Checks & Listener Rules — What Should You Change?